steve-arnold/HuffmanCpp/README.md

 * `huffman.cpp` - A C++ programming language implementation.
 * `huffman.h`   - A C++ header file.
 * `main.cpp`    - A C++ programming language test program.
+* `12mb.txt`    - A text file for testing.
+(This code has been tested with a 300Mbyte text file)